iphipps/eng-exercise/DEVELOPING.md

 What could the team have improved?
 What are next steps for the next sprint?

 All of the above ceremonies, processes and decisions are negotiable.
-Retrospective is the time to put anything up to negotiation, acknowledging that the team needs to buy in.
+Retrospective is the time to put anything up to negotiation, acknowledging that the team needs to agree.

 ## 6-12 Months